The PA Station will open August 24 in a limited capacity for the Fall Semester.

 Established in 1970s, the Personal Assistance Station is a one-of-a-kind facility located on Wright State’s Dayton campus that provides support to students with physical disabilities.
 These vital services allow students with physical disabilities to attend college, develop independent living skills, and participate actively in not only academic life, but also the campus culture.

 The station provides assistance to students, faculty, staff, and guests with severe physical disabilities, at no cost to the consumer.
 The station is open seven days a week during academic terms (including snow dates and holidays).
 The station staff provides personal assistance with:

 - re-inflation of tires with air pump

-The PA Station staff does NOT provide medical treatment of any kind.
+The station staff does NOT provide medical treatment of any kind.

 The Personal Assistance Station (PA Station) is located in 072 Student Union.

 Each of the three private restrooms are staffed by two PAs at all times and equipped with the following: